$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Appendix

 We will publicly release all our code, from data preprocessing, to model training, to final evaluation, to ensure that our work is fully reproducible.

 The broader impacts of our work outside its immediate subject are several.
-First, we have encouraged NLP researchers in general to think more carefully about the structure of a task.
-For example, we found that our \cissq task, which is simpler and thus requires less training resources than the language generation task, performs better on capturing contextual commonsense inference.
-Second, and more indirectly, we contribute to the line of work on analyzing stories, which are something fundamentally human
+First, our work takes a step towards analyzing stories, which are something fundamentally human, and that machines have yet to master.
+Second, we have encouraged NLP researchers in general to think more carefully about the structure of a task, before defaulting to the latest state-of-the-art language model.
+For example, we found that our \cissq{} task, which is simpler and thus requires less training resources than the language generation task, performs better on capturing contextual commonsense inference.